matthewmurno/matthewmurno/README.md

-Hello and welcome to my github profile.
+👋 Welcome to my GitHub profile!

-My name is Matthew Murno, I am currently a student at Boston College pursuing a Bachelors of Art in Computer Science, with a focus in Front End Web Development.
+I'm Matthew Murno, a dedicated Computer Science student at Boston College with a passion for software engineering.
+While my focus initially leaned towards Front End Web Development, my journey has evolved, delving deeper into the realm of software engineering.

-I enjoy building react applications and coming up with new ideas to tackle real world problems, as well as share information with friends.

-Some of the projects that I have worked on include **WatchedIt**, a single page react application that allows you to share the shows and movies that you are interested with your friends.
-I'm very interested in sharing things with others, and always need something to watch, so I came up with the idea to create a web/mobile based application that you can use to share your interestes with others.
-This would be in the form of a user generated profile, where you chose shows you have watched, and can generate a formatted hyperlink to share your favorite shows/movies.
-The goal is to eventually port this to a mobile applicaiton.

-Along with Watched It, I have been working on a clone of Atari Breakout, where my goal is to get it to a point where you can procedurally level up the paddle as you progress through the game, or add upgrades other aspects so it can scale to be a more difficult but rewarding experience.

-Although I'm interested in the programming side of developing web based applications, I have also done a lot of work with graphic design, and have made logos, icons and other assets for applicaitons as well.

-Currently, I am learning webGL, to further develop games in the future, and learning how shapes are generated in the 3d space, whether it is through raytracing or rasterization.
+I find immense joy in crafting React applications and brainstorming innovative solutions to real-world challenges.
+One of my recent projects, WatchedIt, exemplifies this passion.
+It's a single-page React application designed for sharing favorite shows and movies with friends.
+As my interests expanded beyond web development, I'm now exploring the realm of game development.

+My current endeavor involves creating a clone of Atari Breakout, with plans to implement procedural paddle leveling and other exciting features to enhance gameplay.
+Beyond coding, I've also honed my skills in graphic design, creating logos, icons, and other assets for various applications.

+Continuously pushing my boundaries, I'm currently diving into WebGL to deepen my understanding of 3D graphics and game development.
+Exploring concepts like ray tracing and rasterization, I'm eager to unlock new possibilities in game design.